Adventure Charters

 line at all times to ensure that no slack is introduced in the

-boat who isn’t catching any fish.
+boat not catching any fish.

 Responding to the Hit.